j-tanz/kitchen911/README.md

 # Kitchen 911

-Designed by developers with professional Chef collaboration.
+Designed in collaboration with a professional Chef!

 Using a Food2Fork API, Kitchen 911 was created to help find creative recipe ideas along with sharing expert culinary help if needed.
-The website allows you to search for keywords that link to recipes from food2fork.com; however on Kitchen911, you are able to save those recipes in your "recipe box" (a feature), where the user can add their own personal notes about said recipe: "what worked," "what tweaks need to be made," and "what was the Chef's advice when I ran into a problem?"
-Futhermore, using the MIT firebase Firechat, users can contact personal and professional help in real time (another feature).
+This application allows the user to search keywords for recipes from food2fork.com.
+Users are then able to save selected recipes in a "recipe box", where the user can then add their own personal notes about individual recipes.
+Additionally, we implementated a chat function (using the MIT firebase Firechat) to enable users to contact personal and professional help in real time!

 ## Getting Started